 Perspex is a form of acrylic plastic that starts out as a liquid and is then formed into a strong plastic.
 Due to its durability, flexibility and sustainability, acrylic is one of the best substitutes for glass.
-Over the years, the use of high-quality perspex has expanded into several applications.
+Over the years, the use of high-quality acrylic has expanded into several applications.
 Initially used to make windows for submarines and cars, acrylic sheets now have a variety of alternative uses (including construction, engineering and even photography).
 A durable plastic, it is versatile, cost-effective and a practical alternative to glass.

 Below are some of the pros and cons of using acrylic sheets.

-Pros of perspex sheets
+Pros of acrylic sheets

 As it is flexible and easily moulded into any shape, acrylic is perfect for creating various products.
 They are an ideal product to use outdoors as they are heat resistant up to 160 degrees C.